 Last Saturday, neighbors and project participants joined together to celebrate the changes to Lowman Beach Park.

-“There’s no words that can fully describe and encapsulate the feeling that you get just sitting here looking out at the waters and our beach,” Deputy Mayor Greg Wong said at the Lowman Beach Park Celebration.
+“There are no words that can fully describe and encapsulate the feeling that you get just sitting here looking out at the waters and our beach,” Deputy Mayor Greg Wong said at the Lowman Beach Park Celebration.

 The Deputy Mayor described the patience the project required from the community and how it paid off by providing the community a place that will be enjoyed for generations to come.
 “It’s projects like this that remind us that we should be connected to our world like this,” he said.
 “And we need to not only love but also take care of and be good stewards of our environment.
 And this is just one small project that demonstrates that.”